Hunt on for shooter who killed man during home invasion in western Wisconsin

 The wounded man was pronounced dead at the scene, while the other person was taken to a hospital.
 Police have yet to release details of the second victim’s condition.

-Officers searched the neighborhood around the 4600 block of Kappus Drive, police said, but no arrests have been announced as of Sunday afternoon.
+Officers searched the neighborhood, police said, but no arrests had been announced as of Sunday.

-The caller to 911 reported that three shots were fired, according to the dispatch audio, and one of the victims down on the sidewalk, the dispatch audio disclosed.
+The caller to 911 reported that three shots were fired, according to the dispatch audio, and one of the victims was down on the sidewalk.

 Police said they would release the dead man’s identity on Monday.